 If you’re looking for ways of teaching story elements – ways that engage the five senses – read on.
 Below are four fun, interactive ways to do just that – costumes optional, but encouraged!

 - Budding author – Story elements are often presented to elementary-aged children as the tools they need to dig deeper into the meaning of the stories they are reading.
-This is true.
-And a really good reason for kids to develop a concrete grasp of these abstract concepts.
 But, there’s another good reason to understand story elements: Understanding them makes us into better writers.
 You can start this activity by setting your child up as a novelist.
-Let her have a desk, a dictionary, a laptop (or typewriter?).
+Let her have a desk, a dictionary, a laptop.
 Then let her know that instead of reading a story, she is going to write one.
 Start her off with a list of the story elements that must be present in a story: plot, setting, characters, and theme.
-Encourage her to outline her story using each of these elements as a guide.
+Encourage her to outline her story using each of these story elements as a guide.
 Once she has decided who her characters will be and what the setting will be like, for example, she can use her ideas to flesh out the story.
 Don’t forget to go over it with her afterwards.
-If any of the key elements are missing, point out what they are and how they might have made her story stronger.
+If any of the key story elements are missing, point out what they are and how they might have made her story stronger.

 |Story Elements Activity||Grade Range|

 |Plot Actions||K – 3rd Grade|